Picture of Mia Hill

 The short answer is: it depends.
 While rabbits do feel some discomfort during the process, it’s usually not very painful.
 If they’re given enough food, water, and love, they often bounce back quickly and start growing a beautiful new coat in no time.

-So if you’re a rabbit owner and you notice your furry friend losing some hair, don’t be too alarmed.
+So, if you’re a rabbit owner and you notice your furry friend losing some hair, don’t be too alarmed.
 As long as you’re taking good care of them, they’ll be just fine.

 How long does a rabbit molt?

-Rabbits are known for their adorable fluffy coats, but did you know that they shed their fur regularly for maintenance?
+Rabbits are known for their adorable fluffy coats, but did you know that they regularly shed their fur for maintenance?
 This process is called molting and can last anywhere from a few weeks to months, depending on the rabbit’s breed and age.
+Rabbits typically start shedding fur from their head, which spreads down the neck and back.
+During this time, their old rabbit’s fur falls out, making way for new hair to grow in.
+Molting is a natural process that helps rabbits stay healthy and comfortable, especially during warmer months.
+So if your furry friend is shedding more than usual, don’t worry – it’s just their way of staying on top of their grooming routine!

-During this time, their old fur falls out, making way for new hair to grow in.
+During this time, their old rabbit’s fur falls out, making way for new hair to grow in.
 Molting is a natural process that helps rabbits stay healthy and comfortable, especially during warmer months.
 So if your furry friend is shedding more than usual, don’t worry – it’s just their way of staying on top of their grooming routine!

 It’s A Wrap!